 Syracuse, New York, EMT School Options

 The Syracuse, New York, area has few options for studying to become an emergency medical technician (EMT).
 This article explores two schools, one in the city and the other about an hour away, and the training programs they offer.
 There is also a table of information that a prospective student should consider, such as enrollment and costs.
-At the end of the article are some facts about other schools in the Syracuse area that offer EMT training.
+At the end of the article are some facts about another option for EMT training in the Syracuse area.

 - Upstate Medical University (Upstate), affiliated with the State University of New York (SUNY) system, is the parent organization of the only academic medical center in Central New York.
 It is located right in Syracuse and offers basic and intermediate EMT training as well as a paramedic certificate program.